-Sampling Type Justification: As per 10 CSR 20-7.015, BOD, and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, TSS and WET test samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, Oil & Grease, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.